shiv-iyer/Project-3-FrontEnd/README.md

 Welcome to PokePort, a one-stop destination for all your Pokémon card needs!
 We've created this unique online platform with one clear mission in mind - to make buying Pokémon cards as easy, fun, and accessible as possible for enthusiasts worldwide.

-This website was created by someone who loves Pokémon from the bottom of his heart.
+This project was created by someone who loves Pokémon from the bottom of his heart.
+There is quite a significant amount of BackEnd functionality in this project.

 ## Target Audience & User Goals